 Maintain audit logs of physical access.

 DiscussionOrganizations have flexibility in the types of audit logs employed.
-Audit logs can be procedural (e.g., written log of individuals accessing the facility), automated (e.g., capturing ID provided by a Personal Identity Verification (PIV) card), or some combination thereof.
+Audit logs can be procedural (e.g., written log of individuals accessing the facility), automated (e.g., capturing ID provided by a PIV card), or some combination thereof.
 Physical access points can include facility access points, interior access points to systems or system components requiring supplemental access controls, or both.
 System components (e.g., workstations, notebook computers) may be in areas designated as publicly accessible with organizations safeguarding access to such devices.

 Potential Assessment Considerations

 - Are logs of physical access to sensitive areas (both authorized access and visitor access) maintained per retention requirements [a]?

 - Are visitor access records retained for as long as required [a]?